Youth (2002 film): Release and reception

 The film released on 19 July 2002 and became a commercial success.
 Critics from The Hindu gave the film a positive review, In regard to performances, the critic mentioned that "Vijay is so used to this romantic sojourn that the essay comes without effort", while it was cited that Shaheen Khan's "magical screen presence is definitely missing".
-Bizhat wrote "Vincent Selva’s inept direction and lacklustre performance from the lead cast make Youth a flick that one would recommend only to sworn enemies".
 Cinesouth wrote "Vijay's fans expect a lot from his films.
 With a second rated screenplay, Vivek's comedy and a folksy tune, the film was made.
 They seem to have made the film relying solely on the expectations that his fans have.
 If the same trend is to continue, soon, Tamil cine industry is going to lose its 'Youth'fulness, wither away and bury itself".

+Controversy over promotional tactics

+According to an interview cited by Oneindia Tamil, former manager P. T. Selvakumar claimed that a controversial promotional tactic was used during the release of the film Youth.
+He alleged that when the film initially received a lukewarm response, he encouraged fans to dance in theatres and tear the screen during the popular song.
+Following this, incidents of fans tearing theatre screens were reported and widely circulated.
+The resulting media attention created publicity and increased audience turnout, which he claimed contributed to the film becoming a success.